alexbritz/Python_Kickstart_OER/README.md

 - 10 Multiple Choice Questions

-Disclaimer of GenAI Usage:
+## Disclaimer and Acknowledgements

-Course lecture scripts and exercises were designed by Alexander Britz (AB) with occasional use of Perplexity, ChatGPT and Claude for brainstorming.
+GenAI Usage: Course lecture scripts and exercises were designed by Alexander Britz (AB) with occasional use of Perplexity, ChatGPT and Claude for brainstorming.
 Multiple choice questions were - as a first draft  - generated with ChatGPT using the lecture scripts as a source.
 The multiple choice questions were tested and modified by AB.

 Funding acknowledgment: This project received funding through the DAAD-funded capacity building and research network Pro-RUWA (ID 57824054) at University of Kassel and Dr. Alexander Britz.